 To distribute the app to your terminals, we need to have the app's Android Package (APK).
 The maximum APK file size is 150 MB.

-The AndroidManifest.xml that is included in the APK must have a
+The app must run on a specific Android version, and the AndroidManifest.xml that is included in the APK must have a

-minSdkVersionfield specifying the minimum SDK version that your app needs.
-This allows us to verify that your app is supported on the terminal.
+minSdkVersionfield.
+This fields specifies the minimum SDK version that your app needs, and allows us to verify that your app is supported on the terminal.

 - App version -